-- (1A) The following are the circumstances: - (a) the employee is the parent, or has responsibility for the care, of a child who is of school age or younger; - (b) the employee is a carer (within the meaning of the Carer Recognition Act 2010); - (c) the employee has a disability; - (d) the employee is 55 or older; - (e) the employee is experiencing violence from a member of the employee's family; - (f) the employee provides care or support to a member of the employee's immediate family, or a member of the employee's household, who requires care or support because the member is experiencing violence from the member's family. - (1B) To avoid doubt, and without limiting subsection (1), an employee who: - (a) is a parent, or has responsibility for the care, of a child; and - (b) is returning to work after taking leave in relation to the birth or adoption of the child;
+- (1A) The following are the circumstances: - (a) the employee is the parent, or has responsibility for the care, of a child who is of school age or younger; - (b) the employee is a carer (within the meaning of the Carer Recognition Act 2010); - (c) the employee has a disability; - (d) the employee is 55 or older; - (e) the employee is experiencing violence from a member of the employee's family; - (f) the employee provides care or support to a member of the employee's immediate family, or a member of the employee's household, who requires care or support because the member is experiencing violence from the member's family. - (1B) To avoid doubt, and without limiting subsection (1), an employee who: - (a) is a parent, or has responsibility for the care, of a child; and may request to work part-time to assist the employee to care for the child.

+(b) is returning to work after taking leave in relation to the birth or adoption of the child;